-At the April 4 RAP meeting committee members attended a Mission Statement Workshop to begin formalizing the DHCS Mission Statement.
-Upon adoption by the Board of Directors, the statement will be posted to the web.
+At the April 4 RAP meeting committee members attended a Mission Statement Workshop craft the DHCS Mission Statement:

 The DHCS aligns the Driftwood/Onion Creek Valley with Dripping Springs regarding the International Dark Sky Initiative, because we believe it is critical in preserving the environmental natural history in the entire region.